au-ts/lionsos_docs/content/docs/kitty/_index.md

 ---
 weight: 2
 bookFlatSection: false
-title: "Example system (Kitty)"
+title: "Reference system (Kitty)"
 ---

-# An example LionsOS system
+# Reference system

 Since LionsOS is trying to be a fundamentally different operating system, we need to teach people how to properly use it.

-The purpose of the example system is to show off a real deployable system using all or almost all of the components of LionsOS.
+The purpose of this reference system is to show off a real, deployable system using all of the components that LionsOS provides.

 The system we have built is called the Kitty, it is a Point-of-Sale (PoS) system intended to be used for buying snacks in the Trustworthy Systems